-The Classical Studies Major can be fulfilled with ten courses.
+UMass Boston's classical studies major can be fulfilled with ten courses.

-I. Two semesters of Latin or two semesters of Greek at a level appropriate to the student’s preparation.
+- Two semesters of Latin or two semesters of Greek at a level appropriate to the student’s preparation.

-No course with a grade below C- may count toward any major or minor.
+- No course with a grade below C- may count toward any major or minor.

-Courses taken Pass/Fail may not be counted toward any major or minor, with the single exception that one 100-level language course taken Pass/Fail may count.
+- Courses taken Pass/Fail may not be counted toward any major or minor, with the single exception that one 100-level language course taken Pass/Fail may count.